 Youth At Risk Development Program

-The Youth at Risk Development (YARD) program is a community-based, early intervention program that supports youth ages 10-17 that are currently at risk, affiliated with a gang, or involved in gang activity.
-YARD is delivered in partnership by the Calgary Police Service (CPS), the City of Calgary – Calgary Neighbourhoods (CN), and Alberta Health Services (AHS).
+The Youth at Risk Development (YARD) program is a community based, early intervention program that supports youth aged 10 to 17, that are currently at risk, affiliated with a gang, or involved in organized crime.
+YARD is delivered in partnership by the Calgary Police Service (CPS), the City of Calgary, and Recovery Alberta.

-The five YARD teams, which include an Indigenous focused team, consist of a police officer and a registered social worker who work closely with the youth client, their families, schools, and community agencies.
-Additionally, YARD has the benefit of a clinician provided through Alberta Health Services for those clients with more acute mental health needs.
+Currently there are five YARD teams, one of which is Indigenous focused.
+Each team consists of a police officer and a registered social worker who work closely with the youth client, their families, schools, and community agencies.
+For those clients with more acute mental health needs, YARD has access to a clinician provided through Recovery Alberta.

-YARD develops an individualized case plan for each youth, based on their unique circumstances, to assist them in avoiding or leaving the gang lifestyle.
-The program is client-driven in that youth with the support of their team develop and work on goals in the following areas: improving interpersonal relationships, improving mental health and wellness, increased life skills and increased prosocial activities.
-Participation in the YARD program is voluntary.
+YARD develops an individualized case plan for each youth based on their unique circumstances to assist them in avoiding or leaving the gang lifestyle.
+Each youth drives the process with the support of their team to develop and work on improving interpersonal relationships, improving mental health and wellness, increased life skills and increased prosocial activities.

 Program Highlights